 Mika and I enjoy reading and viewing biographies in print and on film.
 The latest addition to our library collection is a copy on DVD of the documentary film Bridegroom A Love Story, Unequaled, produced by Linda Bloodworth-Thomason.
 The documentary was inspired by the video It could happen to you, published on YouTube by Shane Bitney Crone in 2012.
 The video is a moving account of the loving relationship between Thomas Lee Bridegroom and Shane Bitney Crone, the untimely death of Tom Bridegroom in a tragic accident and the unfortunate events that followed.
-The story of the tragedy that struck these two young men has resonated with people across the world since the publication of the YouTube video It could happen to you.
-The documentary film, Bridegroom A Love Story, Unequaled, while dealing with the disturbing events following Bridegroom’s death, presents a biography of both Thomas Lee Bridegroom and Shane Bitney Crone, giving more detailed accounts of their respective childhoods, formative years, how, as young men, they came to meet and become a couple.
+The story of the tragedy that struck these two young men has resonated with people across the world following publication of the YouTube video It could happen to you.
+The documentary film, Bridegroom A Love Story, Unequaled, while dealing with the disturbing events following Bridegroom’s death, presents a biography of both Thomas Lee Bridegroom and Shane Bitney Crone, giving more detailed accounts of their childhoods, formative years, how, as young men, they came to meet and become a couple.

-The film is composed of a blend of still photos and video footage of Thomas Lee Bridegroom and Shane Bitney Crone, their families, friends and acquaintances taken throughout their lives.
+The film is a blend of still photos and video footage of Thomas Lee Bridegroom and Shane Bitney Crone, their families, friends and acquaintances taken throughout their lives.
 If also features interviews with Bitney Crone, members of his family, friends and acquaintances of both men.
 Thomas Lee Bridegroom’s family has consistently exercised their right to silence and refused any comment on the matter and appear only in still photos and snippets of video taken before their son’s untimely death.
 The look into their respective childhoods was particularly interesting.
 Before viewing the film, I had surmised that Bridegroom came from a comfortable, middle-class background.
 He attended the Culver Military Academy, which commands rather hefty school fees and enrolled at Vassar College following his graduation.
 I learned in viewing the film his parents mounted an extraordinary effort, his mother took a job at Culver to help raise the money to pay the school fees.
 They saw to it he had the opportunity for a very good education.
 Shane Bitney Crone attended state schools and left for Los Angeles following his graduation from high school to seek his fortune in the entertainment industry.
 He had the support of his family in pursuing his dream.

 The tone of the film is quite temperate and gets the point across very gently and eloquently that gay people fall in love, become couples and set up households together.
-It shows just how precarious it is for a gay couple when their relationship is not afforded the same legal standing of that of a heterosexual couple; thereby making a strong case for marriage equality.
-It is well worth viewing and though it was inspired by the personal tragedy that befell Thomas Lee Bridegroom and Shane Bitney Crone, it documents, as the title indicates, a love story, unequaled.
+It shows just how precarious it is for a gay couple when their relationship is not given the same legal standing of that of a heterosexual couple; thereby making a strong case for marriage equality.
+It is well worth viewing and though inspired by the personal tragedy that befell Thomas Lee Bridegroom and Shane Bitney Crone, it documents, as the title indicates, a love story, unequaled.

 Posted by Geoffrey and Mika